shreyas-a-s/linux-tweaks/README.md

-# debian-customisation
+# Debian Customisation
-My customisations for debian regardless of the Window Manager that I use
+These are the customisations for debian that I use regardless of the Window Manager of choice.